 Some users had trouble getting their poles to stay snapped together.

 Excellent, patent-pending anti-shock system.
 Built to extremely high standards.
+Our outdoors expert noted that these are ideal for hard trails and alpine ascents.

 Expensive.
 Some owners wish that the snow disks had a larger diameter.